Maikxx/meesterproef-1819/README.md

 I also added _user testing_ to the list, because the other people of the group also have this goal, and this will happen either way.
 Besides the fact that it is an easy tick off, I wanted to try this again, because during the course _Web Design_ I only get to test twice, for quite a short period of time.

+Halfway this week we started to get into trouble, since we did receive the data (and [SparQL](https://en.wikipedia.org/wiki/SPARQL) queries) from [Wallscope](https://wallscope.co.uk/) yet.

+Our infrastructure now started to heavily rely on this data, which also lead me to have some moments of anger, because I could simply not continue working in the _conceptual coding_ way that I like to work.
+The things that I needed to do got too complicated to do in this conceptual way, and I needed real data to test if my assumptions worked.

+We reached out to [Wallscope](https://wallscope.co.uk/) for this issue and they responded within half a day with a lot of helpful new things, like a data sample set, which I have no idea yet how to get around at this point.

 ## Reflection

 <!-- Aan de hand van de relevante vakrubrics... -->